We all love a good tinted lip balm, but you know what's equally life-changing?

 - No. 0 Netto: A clear balm with natural menthol to help clear congestion and stimulate tired temples.

-- No. 5 Currant: A raisin red shade which gives a gorgeous, believable flush.
+- No. 5 Currant: A raisin red shade for gorgeous, believable flush.

-- No. 7 Blush Shimmer: A semi-iridescent light pink shimmer which can be worn alone or layered over the other shades for a deeper look.
+- No. 7 Blush Shimmer: A semi-iridescent light pink shimmer that can be worn alone or layered over the other shades for a deeper look.